-This story is now part of the Fluxx book Whatever happens, we don’t want people to write to the Daily Mail.
+This story is now part of the Magnetic book Whatever happens, we don’t want people to write to the Daily Mail.
 You can download a copy here.

 This is a version of a talk given at the first Experiments in Design Meetup in London in April 2016.
 Signup and come to the next one.

-Tom Whitwell is Senior Consultant at Fluxx, a company that uses experiments to understand customers, helping clients to build better products.
+Tom Whitwell is a Managing Consultant at Magnetic (formally Fluxx and magneticNorth), a company that uses experiments to understand customers, helping clients to build better products.
 We work with organisations such as Lloyds Bank, Royal Society of Arts, the Parliamentary Digital Service and William Hill.